tamdrashtri/tampersonalblog/content/project/which-promotion-should-be-used-to-increase-sales-a-fast-food-chain-s-marketing-campaign-case-study-a-linear-modeling-approach-using-the-parsnip-r-package.md

 date = "2019-04-09"
 lastmod = "2019-04-09"
 tags = ["project"]
 title = "Which promotion should be used to increase sales?
-A fast-food chain’s marketing campaign case study: A linear modeling approach using the Parsnip R package"
+A fast-food chain’s marketing campaign case study"

 +++
+_The original post is published at TowardsDataScience.
+Check it out_ [_here_](https://towardsdatascience.com/which-promotion-should-be-used-to-increase-sales-c1c91b4ffb34)_._

 In introducing a new product to the market, one of the common questions being what promotion has the greatest effect on sales.
 A fast-food chain tries to test this by introducing the new product at locations in several randomly selected market.
 A different promotion is used at each location and the weekly sales are recorded for the first four weeks.

 I collected the data used from the IBM Watson website via this [link](https://www.ibm.com/communities/analytics/watson-analytics-blog/marketing-campaign-eff-usec_-fastf/).
 The key question of the following analysis is: **What drives sales in thousands?** To answer this question, we will start by exploring the data and finalize by applying a multiple linear regression to see which promotion or market size have the most ROI.